Adirelle/CentralizedClimateControl/README.md

 An air network consists of several dedicated buildings linked together by air pipes.

 Air throughput in a given network is limited by both its intake and exhaust capacity.
-Ideally you want both to be equal.
+Ideally you want both to be equal to avoid underusing your intake fans or underventilating your rooms.

 ### Air pipes

 They carry the air between the different buildings of the network.
 They are several seperate smaller pipes packed into one conduit to keep different air flows from mixing with each other.
 This way you can place your building wherever you want.
 Air flows are always split evenly between available buildings.

 Air pipes are colored.
 There are three colors: red, blue and cyan.
 Air pipe of a given color will not connect to pipes of the other colors.
-This allows to build up to three seperate networks in thight spaces without any fuss.
+This allows to build up to three seperate networks in tight spaces without any fuss.

-Covered variants of all air pipes also exist, so you can cool your nice looking rooms without ruining their beauty.
+Covered variants of air pipes also exist, so you can cool your nice looking rooms without ruining their beauty.

 By default, buildings connect to the first available air pipe but you can restrict them to connect only to pipes of a given color.

 ### Intake fans

 The intake fans suck ambiant air up and inject it in the air network.
 They need some free space around them to work to their full capacity.

 ### Temperature control units

 The temperature control units (TCU) process air coming from the intake fans.
 They cool or heat air to reach the target temperature.
 TCU are optional: a network without any TCU just moves air from the intake fans to the vents.
+When cooling they exhaust excess heat in the adjacent tiles.

 They have a limited throughput though, so you may need to add as many TCUs as needed.
 If the throughput of all TCUs of a network is lower than this current throughput, some unconditionned air will be mixed with the output of the TCUs.

 The efficiency of a TCU depends on two parameters: